youwillfindinfinity/youwillfindinfinity/README.md

 - 👋 Hi, I’m @youwillfindinfinity
 - 👀 I’m interested in merging Biomedical knowledge and computer science.
-- 🌱 I’m currently learning algorithms in sequence analysis.
+- 🌱 I’m currently working on my Project on stress related Type 2 diabetes modelling.

 <!---
 youwillfindinfinity/youwillfindinfinity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.